-No. Because our staff is busy preparing for the rooms to be ready on Move In day, we do not have the option to arrive early.
+No. Because our staff is busy preparing for the rooms to be ready on move-in week, we do not have the option to arrive early.
 In addition, we are building health and safety protocols that we will need students to follow Our goal is to create a steady flow of move-ins to avoid density issues.
 There are many area motel and bed and breakfast accommodations if you will be arriving before the residence halls open.
-If you plan to arrive after the start of classes, please notify the Residential Community Life office (607) 436-2514.
+If you plan to arrive after the start of classes (Aug.
+24), please notify the Residential Community Life office at (607) 436-2514.